External Cardioversion

 What is the recovery process for an external cardioversion?

-After the procedure, you will spend an hour or so in the recovery room where you will be monitored closely.
+After the procedure, you'll spend an hour or so in the recovery room, where you'll be monitored closely.
 You will feel sleepy as the anaesthetic wears off and may feel some aching and tenderness in your chest.

-Your consultant will review you at a follow-up consultation.
+Your consultant will review your health and the effectiveness of the treatment at a follow-up consultation.

 Book a consultation